 Shell corporations can exist in any country but are very popular in those that are considered tax havens or have low regulatory standards; such as: The Cayman Islands, British Virgin Islands, Bermuda or The Channel Islands are examples of High Risk Countries.

-Shell companies can be set up and used by legitimate businesses as well as criminal enterprises and can be used by individuals as well as organisations.
+However, it is important to note that shell companies can be set up and used by legitimate businesses as well as criminal enterprises and can be used by individuals as well as organisations.

-If a company wants to do business or invest in a foreign market, they may set up a shell company in that country so transactions take place within one regulatory space and are not complicated by going between borders and regulatory laws.
+If a company wants to do business or invest in a foreign market, they may set up a shell company in that country so transactions take place within one regulatory space and are not complicated by going across borders and regulatory systems.
 In this case legitimate business would be done by individuals in the home country but it would be as if they operated out of the shell company in the second country.

 A common example of shell companies being used for UK tax avoidance is companies using shell companies in Ireland, which has a lower corporate tax rate than the UK, and attributing their profits from UK operations to this shell company; thus paying less tax.

-Should a company wish to avoid the costs and impediments of complying to high standards of regulations they in some cases they can set up a shell company in a country that has lower standards to avoid these.
+Should a company wish to avoid the costs and impediments of complying to high standards of regulations they in some cases can set up a shell company in a country that has lower standards to avoid these.
 For example, a UK company performing activities abroad may be held to certain environmental standards by UK regulations, they can set up a shell company in a suitably poorly regulated country and attribute the activities to this shell company in an effort to avoid tax law enforcement.

 Shell Companies and Criminal Enterprise